ArmandLfd/Mathink/README.md

 ## Modifications
 This repo is forked one, please refer to the original repo first.

-Here, find a list of the modification/addition(s) made from the original work:
+Here, find a list of the modifications/additions made from the original work:
-* The GUI has been translated in English and all the code variables have been also.
+* The GUI has been translated into English and all the code variables have also been.
 * The formula can be copied to the clipboard in the SVG format.

 ## Usage